 From the terminal, use

 git diff to see the difference between scene-5.txt as it appears in the working directory vs. how it appears in your last commit.

 q on your keyboard to restore the terminal.

 Use the new Git command to restore the file in your working directory to look as it did when you last made a commit.

-Notice that the changes you made to the ghost’s line have been discarded.
+Close the scene-5.txt file and then re-open it to see that the changes you had previously made to the ghost’s line have been discarded.